 Paragraph (14).
 (Genetic service) This definition follows the definition of "genetic services" in the employment title of GINA.
 42 U.S.C. § 2000ff(6) (Supp.
 II 2008).
 "Genetic service" is a broader category than genetic testing.
 The term includes activities associated with obtaining genetic information that could create assumptions about an individual's genetic status even in the absence of information about genetic test results or medical history.
-"Counseling" implies a one-on-one consultation, so the definition also includes "genetic education" in order to capture group information sessions on genetic conditions.
+"Counseling" implies an individual consultation, so the definition also includes "genetic education" in order to capture group information sessions on genetic conditions.
 While the definition of a "genetic service" does not separately define the term "genetic," the term should be interpreted to be consistent with the definitions of "genetic test" and "genetic information."

 Paragraph (15).
-(Genetic test) This is substantively identical to the definition of genetic test used in GINA employment provisions.
+(Genetic test) The act's definition is substantively identical to the definition of genetic test used in GINA employment provisions.
 42 U.S.C. § 2000ff(7) (Supp.
 II 2008).
 "Genetic test" is defined in terms of both (1) the material that the test analyzes and (2) what the test detects.

-The first sentence makes specific reference to the types of biological material that are currently analyzed in genetic tests.
-Note that genetic tests can be conducted not only on gene sequences, but also on biological products such as proteins or metabolites that can indicate genetic make-up.
-The first sentence also specifies that the test must function to determine an individual's genetic make-up, either through the identification of a genotype or by looking for a mutation or chromosomal change.
+The first clause of the first sentence of the definition makes specific reference to the types of biological material that are currently analyzed in genetic tests.
+Note that genetic tests can be conducted not only on gene sequences, but also on biological substances such as proteins or metabolites that can indicate an individual's genetic make-up.
+The second clause of the first sentence specifies that the test must function to determine an individual's genetic make-up, either through the identification of a genotype or by looking for a mutation or chromosomal change.

 Both components of the definition are equally important.
 Some of the materials listed in the first clause, especially proteins and metabolites, are tested for many medical purposes.
 A test of a protein or metabolite does not constitute a genetic test unless it is administered to determine an individual's genetic make-up as specified in the second clause.
 In addition, the second sentence of the definition, although redundant, should reassure those who fear the definition will be used to sweep in medical tests that are not given to detect genotypes, mutations, or chromosomal changes.
+Examples of medical tests that do not fall within the definition include complete blood counts; cholesterol tests; liver-function tests; tests for a virus not composed of human DNA, RNA, chromosomes, proteins, or metabolites; tests for infectious and communicable disease that may be transmitted by food handling; and tests for the presence of alcohol or illegal drugs.

 Existing state law.
 Many states with genetic statutes define "genetic test" in a way that is not as broad, and hence not as protective, as the definition in GINA.
 First, some statutes limit the definition to testing of DNA or chromosomes and are therefore inconsistent with modern testing practices.
 E.g., Alaska Stat. § 18.13.100 (2008); Ark.
 Code Ann. § 11-5-402 (2002); Kan.
 Stat.
 Ann. § 44-1002(m) (2008); Mo.
 Ann.
 Stat. § 375.1300(4) (West 2002); Okla.
 Stat.
 Ann. tit.
 36, § 3614.2(B)(4) (West 1999); Utah Code Ann. § 26-45-102(4) (2007); Va.
-Code Ann. § 38.2-
+Code Ann. § 38.2-508.4(A) (2007).

-508.4(A) (2007).